How Much Muscle Do You Lose on a GLP-1?

 How much muscle will I lose on a GLP-1?+

-There’s no single number, but a useful range is that lean body mass — which includes muscle — has made up roughly a quarter to 40% of total weight lost across studies, and about 40% in a body-composition analysis of the STEP 1 trial.
+There’s no single number, and reported figures vary a lot between studies — but in a pooled analysis of 22 randomised trials, lean body mass, which includes muscle, accounted for roughly a quarter of the total weight lost.
 Your own share depends on how fast you lose, how much protein you eat, and whether you’re doing resistance training.

 Does losing weight faster mean losing more muscle?+